masezou/k8s-study/README.md

 # k8s-study

-This is sample KIND deployment
+This is sample KIND deployment.
+This project might not maintenance for now.

 # Features